Eoin-Lernihan/graph-theory/README.md

         }
     }
 ```
-result will be 5 matches in java
+this will result in 5 matches in java

 This is cause by escape characters in regular expressions, "\\d" in Java while in python it is "\d"